ktsiligkiris/ticket2ride/README.md

 myself, this is a nice project to work on my programming skills in rust and in exploring algorithms for solving this.

+## Architecture

+This is the first attempt and no specific algorithmic logic is used, only brute force, basically.

+The user, when executing the cli program, can provide the starting city for the algorithm with the `-c` or `--city` option.
+If no city if provided or if the city provided is non existent, then Edinburgh is used by default.

-This is the first attempt and there is no logic, only brute force is used.
-In the first step, all possible routes are explored (starting from Edinburgh if I remember correctly) and then all these possible routes are scored, and then I get the highest score.
-I' not sure that this is correct, it seems to bring routes that are valid and that have large scores, but each time I run it I get a different result of maximum number of routes.
+The program execution consists of two steps.
+In the first step, all possible routes are explored, starting from the initial city.
+In the second step, all these possible routes are scored, and then the route with the highest score is found.

-Also one this that is odd is that the number of routes and the maximum score route is different if I run the program in debug mode or in release mode, I'm not sure if something like that should happen.
+The correctness of the program is not certain.
+It seems to create valid routes and after fixing a logic bug, the score is correct, taking into account:
+* one of the big tickets
+* all small tickets that are covered
+* the score of the trains used to connect the route
+* the score of 10 for the express bonus
+* the score of 12 for three unused stations

+Also, I guess because of the use of HashMaps, the maximum number of routes computed each time differs.
+My reasoning is that because HashMaps are not ordered and each time the way that are stored in memory is kind of arbitrary, the computed routes differ also.
+Maybe there is some bug in my logic there that I need to check.

+One final consideration is that all routes start from the initial city and no route is created where the initial city is in the middle of a route.

 ## Future considerations

-After tackling this problem, I am thinking of checking solutions in other games too, or tackling this same problem with different algorithms, maybe genetic algorithms?
+This that I could do in the future:
+- [ ] Add color of routes
+- [ ] Experiment with different algorithms for traversing the network
+- [ ] Use stations for fulfilling more tickets